-- 1.28 Authority to Deduct Taxes.
+- In the case of a transfer distribution it may be in kind or in cash. - 1.28 Authority to Deduct Taxes.
 In our sole discretion, you authorize us to deduct and pay from your IRA assets the amount necessary to pay any and all taxes which relate to this IRA for which it may be liable. - 1.29 Express Duty to Notify Us When You Become an Expatriate.
 You acknowledge that you have the express duty to notify us (your IRA custodian) of your expatriation date when you become an expatriate or covered expatriate.
 In general, an expatriate is either a United States citizen who has relinquished his or her citizenship or is a long term resident who ceases residence in the United States.